robpalacios1/holbertonschool-web_front_end/0x05-form/README.md

-# :gear: 0x00.
-Advanced HTML :gear:
+# :gear: 0x05.
+Forms :gear:

-## Concepts

-For this project, students are expected to look at this concept:

-- HTML - elements of a web page

-## Welcome!

-Welcome to the Web Stack specialization.
-The 3 first projects will give you all basics of the Web development: HTML, CSS and Developer tools.

-In this project, you will learn how to use HTML tags to structure a web page.
-No CSS, no styling - don’t worry, the final page will be “ugly” it’s normal, it’s not the purpose of this project.

-Important note: details are important! lowercase vs uppercase / wrong letter… be careful!

 ## Resources

 **Read or watch:**

-- HTML 5.2
-- HTML: HyperText Markup Language | MDN
-- HTML Reference - A free guide to all HTML elements and attributes
-- Can I use… Support tables for HTML5, CSS3, etc
+- An Extensive Guide To Web Form Usability — Smashing Magazine
-- HTML Cheat Sheet - WebsiteSetup
+- Forms - UX Movement
+- Placeholders in Form Fields are Harmful (Video)
+- The Anatomy of Accessible Forms: Best Practices | Deque
+- Pure CSS Custom Error Messaging for Default Form Elements – Sarah Holley Design

 **Learning Objectives**
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-- Which guidelines to follow for HTML
-- How to create the skeleton of an HTML5 page
+- How to create an HTML5 form
-- How to use semantic HTML tags to structure a web page
-- Which use cases to use div vs span
-- The semantic value’s of header, main, footer, article, nav, section, aside
-- How to use headings (and why it’s important to follow the hierarchical order)
+- How to choose the right input type
-- How to make lists in HTML
+- How to constrain a form field with regular expressions
-- The differences between medias (SVG, GIF, PNG, JPG)
-- How to structure data in a table
+- How to style inputs for invalid, valid, and required fields
-- How to integrate a video in a webpage
+- How to build a a comment form
-- How to integrate an audio file in a webpage
+- How to build a simple search form
-- How to embed external content
-- How to correctly structure an HTML page
+- How to create usable and accessible forms

 **Requirements**
+- Allowed editors: vi, vim, emacs
-A README.md file at the root of the folder of the project is mandatory Your code should be W3C compliant and validate with W3C-Validator Techium will be the name of the company we will use across our webpages.
+- A README.md at the root of the project directory is mandatory
+- HTML and CSS have been rendered on Chrome 78 or more.

 ## Author :book: